Guardian (2021 film)

-Guardian is a Malayalam thriller film, directed by Satheesh Paul and starring Saiju Kurup and Miya George.
+Guardian is a 2021 Indian Malayalam-language investigating crime thriller film, directed by Satheesh Paul, which is based on his own script book named Oru Mazhakkalathu, and starring Saiju Kurup and Miya George.
 Guardian was released on 1 January 2021 on Prime Reels, one of the first four released on the OTT platform.

 Plot

 Shruthi is the daughter of a well known businessman.
 She attempts to commit suicide due to love failure and Dr.Arun treats her and they both become good friends.
 They decide to marry each other.
 Both of them start to live a happy life when a person blackmails her that he has her intimate pictures.
-The rest of the movie revolves around police trying to solve the case.
+A tensed Shruthi immediately called her ex- boyfriend Kiran claiming that he cheated her all along and he is still trying destroy her happy married life.
+At first Kiran acted that he did not know anything about the blackmail, but actually he is the person behind the blackmail.
+Arun noticed the change in the behaviour of Shruthi and soon he found out the reason of Shruthi's moodiness.
+A concerned Arun decided to protect Shruthi at any cost, and he killed Kiran at his house.
+Arun assured that to erase all the evidences against him.The rest of the movie revolves around police trying to solve the case.